 It’s so easy to get caught up in the plod of everyday life.
 To put aside your big dreams and goals for the future, then to a later future, then to an even later one.
 I’ve been guilty of it sometimes.
-Maybe you have too.
+Maybe you have too?

 This is why I created the LH Planner.

-We’d also love to hear how YOU use your planner – tag us on Twitter or Instagram with the hashtag #LHAgendaSetter with your photos or videos, so we can share your ideas with other LH Agenda Setters!
+We’d also love to hear how YOU use your planner – tag us on Twitter or Instagram with the hashtag #LHAgendaSetter with your photos or videos, so we can share your ideas with others!
 We’ve also created a Facebook group where you can share your goals and plans, your own tips for using our planners, or ask any questions.
 We’d love to make this an independent, community-driven group, so if you love what we create and would like to be a moderator, let us know!

-My Passions, Legacy, Core Values
+Self-discovery, Legacy, Core Values

-The responses to these exercises will influence other sections of the planner such as your dream day, goals and projects.
-So don’t skip them!
+The responses to these exercises will influence other sections of the planner such as your dream day, goals and projects, so don’t skip them!

 Annual Life Review